(855) 575-6376

 free case evaluation here

+Construction worker is a relatively vague descriptor that can be applied to nearly any skilled tradesman or novice laborer involved in the building trades.
+However, your level of skill and your particular trade play very little role in your potential for construction workers asbestos exposure when working on older buildings.
+Construction workers throughout New York who are suffering from asbestos-related illnesses deserve a dedicated asbestos attorney who can help them pursue the justice and compensation they are owed.
 Asbestos exposure is the only known cause of mesothelioma, a rare form of cancer for which there is no cure.
 Asbestos was commonly used in practically every aspect of the building trades for nearly 50 years.
+According to the CDC’s Morbidity and Mortality Weekly Report, shipbuilding and construction industries are major contributors to malignant mesothelioma mortality, with the construction industry accounting for 70 to 80 percent of asbestos consumption through most of the 20th century.
 People who worked in construction during the asbestos heyday and those who work on older buildings now are both at risk for mesothelioma and deserve an aggressive attorney if a diagnosis of this fatal disease is made.
+Contact our offices to start discussing your asbestos exposure case today.

 How Are Construction Workers Exposed to Asbestos?

-• Cutting and renovating: When asbestos is disturbed or damaged, it can become airborne and potentially be breathed in by construction workers.
-Exposure may occur when cutting flooring, ceiling tiles, drywall, insulation, boilers, roof panels, and fireproofing materials.
+• Cutting and renovating: when asbestos is disturbed or damaged, it can become airborne and potentially be breathed in by construction workers.
+Exposure may occur when cutting flooring, ceiling tiles, drywall, insulation, boilers, roof panels, and fireproofing materials

-• Demolition: When the demolition of old buildings is done, asbestos fibers may be released into the air and can expose construction workers as a result.
+• Demolition: when the demolition of old buildings is done, asbestos fibers may be released into the air, and can expose construction workers as a result

-If you have worked in these or any other construction trade and have been diagnosed with mesothelioma, you need an attorney on your side as soon as possible.
-Your attorney will be instrumental in helping you get compensation for medical expenses and other economic damages, as well as noneconomic damages such as pain and suffering.
+If you have worked in these or any other construction trades and have been diagnosed with mesothelioma, you need an attorney on your side as soon as possible.
+Your attorney will be instrumental in helping you pursue compensation for medical expenses and other economic damages, as well as non-economic damages such as pain and suffering.
+While all construction workers may be at risk of asbestos exposure at some point, those at the highest risk include:

 Asbestos Products Associated With Construction Workers